tonishka/tp/docs/UserGuide.md

 <br>

 #### 3.2.3 Viewing a person's full details: `view`
 View a certain contact's information and your meetings with them by specifying their index in the displayed contacts list.
-This will take you to their contact details page and allow you to edit their fields as well.
+This will take you to the Contact Details Window and allow you to edit their fields as well.

 Format: `view <INDEX NO>`